 From the high mountains of Thailand to the bustling streets of Phnom Penh, Cambodia, jasmine rice can be found in dishes all over Southeast Asia.
 Originally cultivated by the nobles of the Kingdom of Siam, today this popular long-grain rice sits high upon our pedestal as one of the most pivotal rice varieties for cooking up our most desired Asian dishes.

 Jasmine Rice for everyone!

-Whether it’s a recipe as simple as chicken stir-fry or something more complex like Cambodian rice cakes, also known as Khmer Num Krok, jasmine rice is sure to make an appearance.
-Here are our tasty picks featuring this highly-regarding grain.
+Whether it’s a recipe as simple as a Chicken Stir Fry or something more complex like Cambodian rice cakes, also known as Khmer Num Krok, jasmine rice is sure to make an appearance.
+Here are our tasty picks featuring this highly-regarded grain.

 Bring on the Curries